Konrad Lorenz: Ethology

-Politics
+Involvement with Nazism

 Nazism

 Lorenz joined the Nazi Party in 1938 and accepted a university chair under the Nazi regime.
 In his application for party membership he wrote, "I'm able to say that my whole scientific work is devoted to the ideas of the National Socialists."
 His publications during that time led in later years to allegations that his scientific work had been contaminated by Nazi sympathies.
 His published writing during the Nazi period included support for Nazi ideas of "racial hygiene" couched in pseudoscientific metaphors.